wp-plugins/advertising-manager/readme.txt

 == Installation ==

-1. Unzip the downloaded package and upload the Adsense Manager folder into your Wordpress plugins folder
+1. Unzip the downloaded package and transfer the advertising-manager folder into your wp-content/plugins folder
 1. Log into your WordPress admin panel
-1. Go to Plugins and “Activate” the plugin
+1. Go to Plugins and “Activate” the Advertising Manager plug-in
 1. Previous installations will be updated and a notice displayed.
-If you have not used Advertising Manager before but have used Adsense Manager or Adsense Deluxe, you will be offered the change to import those ads.
+If you have not used Advertising Manager before but have used Adsense Manager or Adsense Deluxe, you will be asked to import those ads.
-1. “Advertising Manager” will now be displayed in your Options section and “Ads” appears under Manage.
+1. There will now be 'Advertising' displayed under the 'Settings' section (WP2.7) or 'Manage' section (WP2.6 and below).
 1. Import, create and modifty your Ad blocks under Manage » Ad Units